BipulRaman/AboutBihar/docs/Festivals/Chhath.md

 ---
 _appTitle : Chhath
 _description : Chhath Pooja is an ancient Hindu festival historically native to the state of Bihar and nearby states dedicated to the solar deity, Surya
-_keywords : "Chhath Pooja, Bihar"
+_keywords : "Chhath Pooja, Bihar, Festival"
 ---

 # Chhath